rachitpareek/data-x-proj-9/README.md

 We have an informational page hosted by the server that provides explanations of what each label actually means for the user.

 ### Performance
+We have created various performance enhancements that have significantly decreased our training time, server startup time, and text analysis times.
+We improved training time primarily by renting time on a large AWS server, which decreased our per-epoch training time from 6 hours to 10 minutes each.
+Our server startup time decreased from ~90 seconds to 8 thanks to improvements with NLTK token caching, model in-memory caching, and more.
+This also decreased text analysis time from ~7 seconds to about 1.5 seconds.
+We also hosted our pretrained model file in Google Drive to keep this repository itself lightweight.